L2RW+: A Comprehensive Benchmark Towards Privacy-Preserved Visible-Infrared Person Re-Identification: Introduction

-This complexity brings us to a natural question in designing the L2RW benchmark for real-world VI-ReID: \textit{How can we define a proper and feasible privacy framework to adapt to different privacy levels?} Thus, we design three protocols, i.e., Camera Independence (CI), Entity Independence (EI), and Entity Sharing (ES), for flexible privacy level control.
-For CI, all camera data remains isolated, simulating the highest privacy level where no data sharing occurs across every single camera as shown in the camera level of Fig.~\ref{fig:1}(b).
+To address this issue, our previous work presented L2RW \cite{L2RW} in CVPR2025, a benchmark that protects data privacy while sitll enabling effective VI-ReID.
+L2RW defined three protocols, i.e., Camera Independence (CI), Entity Independence (EI) and Entity Sharing (ES), to adapt to different privacy levels, thereby achieving flexible privacy level control.
+The definition of three protocols is shown in Tab.~\ref{tabb}.
+For CI, all camera data is isolated, which simulates the strictest privacy level where no data sharing occurs across every single camera as shown in the camera level of Fig.~\ref{fig:1}(b).
 Regarding a more relaxed privacy level in which all entity data is isolated while data can be shared inside each data entity, we propose the EI protocol as shown in the entity level of Fig.~\ref{fig:1}(b).
-When all data entities can be shared for centralized training, we name this protocol ES as shown in Fig.~\ref{fig:1}(a), which is the commonly used protocol in previous Re-ID methods.
+When all data entities can be shared for centralized training, we name this protocol ES, as shown in Fig.~\ref{fig:1}(a), which is the commonly used protocol in previous Re-ID methods.
 In the ES protocol, existing VI-ReID methods \cite{AGW,CAJ,Lba,DEEN,DNS} can be seamlessly applied.
-However, note that these algorithms are designed for a closed-world setting, where training and testing are conducted on the same entity.
-To avoid this, in our ES protocol, we train on multiple shared entities but directly test on an unseen entity.

-Evidently, existing VI-ReID methods cannot be directly applied under these privacy-preserving protocols (CI and EI) due to many technical obstacles: 1) In CI, a single camera may consist of only visible, only infrared, or both modalities, this modality mismatch between different cameras makes the training extremely challenging, leading to a \textbf{modality incomplete} issue.
-2) In EI, since pedestrians vary across different entities, this non-sharing approach introduces the \textbf{identity missing} issue.
-3) In both the CI and EI protocols, differences in data distribution across cameras or entities inevitably bring the \textbf{domain shift} issue.
+However, these methods assume a closed-world setting where training and testing data come from the same entity, overlooking the domain generalization needed for open-world deployments.
+To address this, we evaluate generalization by training on multiple entities and testing on an unseen one under EI and ES protocols.
+Moreover, existing VI-ReID methods cannot be directly applied under these privacy-preserving protocols (CI and EI) due to \textit{modality incomplete}, \textit{identity missing}, and \textit{domain shift} issues, as detailed in Sec.~\ref{sec:2.2}.
+To solve this, our L2RW proposed the Image-based Decentralized Privacy-Preserved Training (I-DPPT), which employed decentralized training to ensure privacy protection while achieving VI-ReID.
+Generally, the contribution of L2RW can be summarized as follows: (1) We designed three protocols, i.e., CI (Camera Independence), EI (Entity Independence), and ES (Entity Sharing) to simulate scenarios with different privacy constraints; (2) We identified challenges under the CI and EI protocols, and proposed I-DPPT, the first decentralized VI-ReID method addressing privacy concerns; (3) Unlike existing methods evaluated on single datasets, our L2RW benchmark is the first work to merge multiple datasets for cross-domain evaluation.
+(4) Extensive experiments on three publicly available image-based VI-ReID datasets confirmed the feasibility of decentralized training in L2RW, with our method achieving significant improvement on various federated learning baselines under CI.